Aboriginal and Torres Strait Islander: Person who identifies as being of Aboriginal or Torres Strait Islander origin. See also Indigenous.

 Commonwealth Rent Assistance: CRA is a non-taxable payment, generally paid fortnightly to eligible recipients as part of a recipient’s primary payment rate.
 To be eligible, families or individuals paying private rent must:

-Certain social housing tenants are eligible for CRA, such as those living in community housing or Indigenous community housing and, in some states and territories, state owned and managed Indigenous housing (SOMIH).
-CRA is not generally payable to public housing tenants as state and territory housing authorities already subsidise rent for these tenants.
+Certain social housing tenants are eligible for CRA, such as those living in community housing or Indigenous community housing.
+CRA is not generally payable to public housing and state owned and managed Indigenous housing (SOMIH) tenants as state and territory housing authorities already subsidise rent for these tenants.

 community housing: Housing provided for low- to moderate-income or special needs households, which community-based organisations manage.
 Community housing models vary across jurisdictions and a variety of groups, including government, own the housing stock.